 The majority of emergency medicine resident time is spent at Mayo Clinic Hospital, Saint Marys Campus, a 1,265-bed facility that is connected to the downtown Mayo Clinic campus by a convenient shuttle bus service.
 The pediatric hospital also is located on the Saint Marys campus.

 Most patients seen in the emergency department are admitted to Mayo Clinic Hospital, Saint Marys Campus, where the primary receiving services are located.
 There are a few exceptions, including the obstetrics and gynecology, hematology and oncology, and transplantation services, which are located in or adjacent to Mayo Clinic Hospital, Methodist Campus, part of the downtown Mayo Clinic campus.

 Patient care areas

-The Emergency Department has increased its footprint from 33,000 to 55,000 square feet.
+The Department of Emergency Medicine has increased its footprint from 33,000 to 55,000 square feet.
 The expanded department encompasses 75 patient care rooms, accommodates more than 90,000 annual patient visits, and is daily surge and disaster ready.

 Highlighted features of the facility include: